zeidzen/Zero-Shot-Calssification/README.md

 6. Create environment:
    **poetry shell**

-7. I the environment is not activated, Activate the environment by
+7. If the environment is not activated, Activate the environment by
    - Windows: **.\zero-shot-env-dYV_COdE-py3.11\Scripts\activate**
    - Linux: **source zero-shot-env-dYV_COdE-py3.11/bin/activate**
 8. For install dependencies: **poetry install**